 End Time fields show the values you are looking for.
 In

-the above example, our participant will be part of the study from
+the above example, our first participant will be part of the study from

-tasks) and sensor-based data collection from this participant will happen within
+Reasoning tests) and sensor-based data collection from this participant will

 happen within this period, and no data will be collected before or after this

 While collecting data from the data sources you have chosen is done fully automatically, it's important to test a few things about them before the field deployment.

 First, you should make yourself familiar with the setup and permission requirements for each of the data sources in your study.
-Some data sources work without any explicit permission from the participant, for example raw motion sensors.
-Others require the participant to give explicit permission to Ethica to access the data, for example GPS.
-Some other data sources may require the participant to install another Ethica application on their phone in order for the data to be collected, such as App Usage.
+Some data sources work without any explicit permission from the participant such as raw motion sensors.
+Others require the participant to give explicit permission to Ethica to access the data, for example, GPS.
+Some other data sources may require the participant to install another Ethica application on their phone for the data to be collected.

 When you join your study as a mock participant, you will be able to check out all these steps.
 This allows you to better guide your participants during the enrollment session, in case they have any questions.

-Ethica Survey Editor allows you to preview the survey and test how it will
+Ethica Activity Editor allows you to preview the survey and test how it will

-work

-on the participants' devices.
-To do so, go to the Preview & Publish section of
+work on the participants' devices.
+To do so, go to the

 Preview tab there allows you to quickly test your